joaomdmoura/machinery/README.md

 ## Persist State

 To persist the struct and state transition, you declare a `persist/2` or `/3` *(in case you wanna access metadata passed on `transition_to/4`)* function in the state machine module.

-This function will receive the unchanged `struct` as the first argument and a `string` of the next state as the second one.
+This function will receive the unchanged `struct` as the first argument and a `t:Machinery.state/0` of the next state as the second one.

 **your `persist/2` or `persist/3` should always return the updated struct.**

+### Note on `atom()` states and persistence

+You may need to deal with deserializing your states if working with `t:atom/0` `t:Machinery.state/0`s and Ecto as `t:atom/0`s will be stored in the database as
+`t:String.t/0`s.
+If you aren't using persistence, this won't be a problem.

 ### Example